raz455/COVID-19-Prediction-Analysis-Project/README.md

 In the walkthrough video

-* ✅ Kindly increase the sound of the video in case you can't hear properly.
+* ✅ Kindly increase the sound of the video in case you can't hear properly
 * ✅ Video is through Question 1-3 in Github README, along with an explanation of Jupyter Notebook in Colab
 * ✅ Kindly check Github files for a better understanding.
 * ✅ THANK YOU

 ---